-She studied the Mathematical Methods in Economy at the University of Economics in Prague.
+She studied the Mathematical Methods in Economy at the University of Economics, Prague.
 She earned PhD degree in econometrics and operational research in 2013.
-Since 2008, she has been working at the Department of Econometrics at the University of Economics in Prague.
+Since 2008, she has been working at the Department of Econometrics at the University of Economics, Prague.
 Her professional interest lies in building econometric models and optimization of economic policy.
 She is the author of a number of scientific papers and contributions to conferences.
 Also teaches various courses in econometrics, mathematical modeling, optimization and mathamatical foundations of informatics.

 DLOUHÝ MARTIN, prof. Ing.
 Mgr., Dr. MSc.

 He graduated from the University of Economics Prague in 1993, where he received degree in operational research and econometrics.
 He also studied health policy and finance at the London School of Hygiene and Tropical Medicine and London School of Economics (1995), and public and social policy at the School of Social Sciences, Charles University in Prague (1996).
 He earned PhD degree in operational research and econometrics in 1998.
 Since 1993, he has been working at the Department of Econometrics at the University of Economics Prague.
 Academic year 2003/2004 he spent at the University of California at Berkeley.
 His special interests are efficiency evaluation and an application of quantitative modelling in health services (technology assessment, cost analysis, capacity planning).
 He lectures on mathematical economics, game theory, and simulation.

 FÁBRY JAN, doc.
 Ing., Ph.D., born in Kladno.